kartikeya47/MSE-Face-Recognition-Attendance-System/README.md

 ![Screenshot](Screenshots/2.png)

-3. If Git is not installed on the machine, install Git from this link [link](https://git-scm.com/downloads).
+3. If Git is not installed on the machine, install Git from this [link](https://git-scm.com/downloads).

 ![Screenshot](Screenshots/3.png)